elusivecodes/FrostDateTime/README.md

 **Get Quarter**

-Get the quarter of the year in current timeZone.
+Get the quarter of the year in current time zone.

 The `quarter` returned will be between *1* and *4*.